chain4energy/c4e-chain/x/cfeclaim/README.md

 given campaign.
 The `MsgDeleteClaimRecord` action encompasses several validations, balance calculations, and state modifications, ensuring that the claim record deletion is properly recorded and the associated funds are correctly handled.
+If the campaign has the removableClaimRecords flag set to true, you can delete claim records at any time during the campaign.
+Otherwise, claim records can only be deleted until the campaign is enabled.

 The `MsgDeleteClaimRecord` can be submitted by the campaign owner to delete a claim record for a given user associated with a campaign.